fyne-io/docs.fyne.io/content/docs/explore/widgets.md

 ### Accordion

-Accordion displays a list of AccordionItems.
+[Accordion](/api/widget/accordion) displays a list of AccordionItems.
 Each item is represented by a button that reveals a detailed view when tapped.

 {{% widget name="accordion" %}}

 ### Activity

-Display an animated activity indicator.
+[Activity](/api/widget/activity) Display an animated activity indicator.

 {{% widget name="activity" %}}